mifi/lossless-cut/issues.md

 ## Smart cut not working

 Smart cut is experimental, so don't expect too much.
 But if you're having problems, check out [this issue](https://github.com/mifi/lossless-cut/issues/126).
+If Smart Cut gives you repeated (duplicate) segments, you can try to enable the Export Option "Shift all start times".

 ## My file changes from MP4 to MOV